-After Dave’s ejection from the band Lars, Cliff, and James recruited fellow metal musician Kirk Hammett from the band Exodus.
+After Dave’s ejection from the band Lars, Cliff, and James recruited fellow metal musician Kirk Hammett from the Bay-area Thrash band Exodus.
 This would be their permanent lineup until 1986.
 After a few weeks of relentless recording Metallica’s debut album was released on July 25, 1983 to massive acclaim.
-Quite possibly one the best debut albums for its time this record helped Metallica gain large amount of success with the Metal community.
+Quite possibly one the best debut albums for its time, this record helped Metallica gain a large amount of success.
 Music journalists from Allmusic, Billboard, and the Chicago tribune highly praised the album and fans couldn’t wait for Metallica’s next album.

-After Kill’ Em All was released Metallica toured the county and over the next few years released more material, each better than the next.
-In 1984 Metallica released their classic album Ride The Lightning and in 1986 their major label debut on Elektra Records, Master of Puppets.
-Prospects were looking well for Metallica, they were now touring globally and each record they released was becoming more successful than the last with Master of Puppets debuting at number 29 and selling over 7 million copies globally.
-During their stint in Sweden touring there was a fatal accident involving their tour bus where bassist Cliff Burton lost his life.
-The death of their bandmate and friend hit the band hard and there was a large question each member had to ask themselves.
+After Kill’ Em All was released Metallica toured the county and over the next few years released more material, each better than the last.
+In 1984 Metallica released their classic album Ride The Lightning and in 1986, their major label debut on Elektra Records, Master of Puppets.
+Prospects were looking well for Metallica, they were now touring globally and each record they released was becoming more successful than the last with Master of Puppets peaking at number 29 on the Billboard top 200 and selling over 7 million copies globally.
+During their touring stint in Sweden however there was a fatal accident involving their tour bus where bassist Cliff Burton lost his life.
+The death of their band mate and friend hit the them hard and there was a large question each member had to ask themselves.
 Can we continue?